 The distinctive, often avant-garde images of Swiss photographer René Groebli have helped shape photographic vision and design on an international level.

-In 1954, Groebli once again succeeded in attracting the attention of the photographic scene to his artistic work with the photo essay The Eye of Love.
+In 1951, Groebli married Rita Dürmüller, who supported him artistically throughout his life.
+In 1951-53, he worked as a photo reporter for the Black Star agency in London.
+From 1953, he focused on color photography and opened his own studio.
+He perfected the dye-transfer process and was named “Master of Color” by U.S. Color Annual in 1957.
+In 1954, he once again succeeded in attracting the attention of the photographic scene to his artistic work with the photo essay The Eye of Love.
 Taken during a belated honeymoon, 25 pictures show his young wife in intimate moments in simple French hotels, a playful poem in pictures.
-Inspired by the moods in films of French poetic realism, the essay seems like an atmospheric counterpart to the world of the steam locomotive.
-Designed in collaboration with Werner Zryd, the publication is now considered a milestone in the history of photography books.
-It is hardly surprising that one of the photographs, The Sitting Nude, found its way into Edward Steichen’s groundbreaking exhibition The Family of Man at the Museum of Modern Art in New York.
+Inspired by the moods in films of French poetic realism and designed in collaboration with Werner Zryd, the publication is now considered a milestone in the history of photography books.
+It is hardly surprising that one of the photographs, The Sitting Nude, was bought by Edward Steichen for the collection of the Museum of Modern Art in New York.